The following brochure contains important information for you and your family.

 - Never modify or try to repair your propane system.
 Ask your propane supplier to send a trained technician to do the work.

-- If an appliance or any other component of your propane system has been labelled "out of service," do not attempt to enable it.
+- Do not attempt to use an appliance or any other component of your propane system that has been labelled “out of service”.
 The label indicates a serious, unsafe condition.

-- If an appliance has been added or removed from your system, contact your supplier so that a technician can perform a required leak test.
+- If you have added or removed an appliance from your system, contact your supplier so that a technician can perform a required leak test.

 Propane safety release valve

 - Propane expands when heated, which increases the pressure in the tank.
 Once the pressure reaches a certain point, the relief valve opens to release a small amount of vapour.
 That release keeps the pressure from building up inside the tank.
 Once excess pressure has been released, the relief valve closes automatically.

 - It’s important to keep your tank painted white or another reflective colour.
 A rusty, unpainted or dark-coloured tank can attract heat and cause pressure build-up, resulting in safety relief valve discharge.

 - Call your propane supplier whenever your relief valve pops off so they can determine the cause.

 Propane appliance safety

 - All appliances should be installed and repaired by qualified technicians.
 Improper ventilation can starve the combustion processes inside the appliance and create a situation that could produce toxic carbon monoxide gas.
 Carbon monoxide is an odourless and colourless gas that can be deadly to humans.
 Usually, headaches and/or flu-like symptoms are the first signs of carbon monoxide poisoning.